Jayantaxnath/SQL-Sales-Project/README.md

 3. **🔍 Analysis Highlights**:
    - Comprehensive insights into pizza sales and trends.
-   - Solutions to real-world business problems, such as identifying top-performing pizzas, sales by region, and customer preferences.
+   - Solutions to real-world business problems, such as identifying top-performing pizzas, revenue, and customer preferences.

 ---